The Everest Base Camp and Ama Dablam Trek is the standard EBC route with one additional day built in for the part most trekkers leave out.

 Your adventure begins with an early morning flight to Lukla’s Tenzing-Hillary Airport, famous for its short runway and spectacular mountain views.
 After landing in Lukla, we’ll have a brief rest and meet our porters before beginning our trek.
 The trail to Phakding is primarily downhill, following the Dudh Koshi River valley through pine forests and traditional Sherpa villages.

-Note: During peak seasons (March-May and October-November), flights operate from Manthali Airport, requiring a 2:30 AM departure and 5-6 hour drive from Kathmandu.
+During peak trekking seasons (March–May and October–November), Lukla flights operate from Manthali/Ramechhap Airport, not Kathmandu.
+This means:

 Flight: 30 minutes (Kathmandu to Lukla) or 20 minutes (Manthali to Lukla) | Trek Distance: 8km (5 miles) | Trek Duration: 3-4 hours | Difficulty Level: Easy (gentle downhill with some flat sections)